Maximum drawdown, recovery, and momentum: Performance and risk profiles of alternative strategies

 \subsubsection{Monthly momentum strategies}

-Summary statistics given in Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_monthly_6_6_momentum_us_sector_etf} exhibit that alternative stock selection rules constructed from maximum drawdown produce better forecasting on cross-sectional momentum phenomena in a monthly scale than the cumulative return criterion in the SPDR US sector ETF universe.
-For example, the maximum drawdown-momentum portfolios outperform the cumulative momentum strategy.
-While the traditional momentum strategy generates monthly 0.117\% in average under volatility of 3.552\%, the CMR strategy, the best portfolio among all criteria, achieves monthly return of 0.172\% and standard deviation of 3.565\%, i.e., the average performance is almost 50\%-increased and the standard deviation is changed less than 1\%.
-In the performance measure, the RM and the CM strategies with monthly returns of 0.138\% and 0.121\% are also followed by the C strategy.
-The both portfolios are also less volatile than the benchmark strategy.
-Contrary to the weekly strategies, the R and the CR strategies are not only as good in average return as the cumulative return strategy.
+Table \ref{tbl_daily_summary_stat_risk_mddr_momentum_monthly_6_6_momentum_us_sector_etf} reports that alternative stock selection rules constructed from maximum drawdown produce more improved forecasting on cross-sectional momentum phenomena in a monthly scale than the cumulative return criterion in the SPDR U.S. sector ETF universe.
+In particular, the maximum drawdown-based momentum portfolios outperform the cumulative momentum strategy.
+While the traditional momentum strategy generates monthly 0.117\% on average under the volatility of 3.552\%, the CMR strategy, the best portfolio among all criteria, achieves the monthly return of 0.172\% and the standard deviation of 3.565\%, i.e., the average performance is almost 50\%-increased and the standard deviation is increased less than 1\%.
+In the performance measure, the RM strategy and the CM strategy with monthly returns of 0.138\% and 0.121\%, respectively, are also followed by the benchmark strategy.
+These portfolios are also less volatile than the benchmark strategy.
+Contrary to the weekly strategies, the recovery-base strategies such as R strategy and the CR strategy are not more profitable than the cumulative return strategy.
 However, the monthly performances of the recovery portfolios are much less volatile.

 Regardless of criterion, predictability on cross-sectional momentum is still persistent in each ranking basket, i.e., winners tend to outperform losers in a monthly scale.
-Winner groups in the alternative portfolios are as consistently good in average return as the winner group of the traditional momentum strategy.
+Winner groups of the alternative portfolios are as consistently lucrative in average return as the winner group of the traditional momentum strategy.
 In particular, the strongest momentum at the ranking basket levels is achieved by the CMR strategy.
-The long (short) basket outperforms (underperforms) that of the benchmark strategy.
-Strong trend-following phenomena can also be found in winner and loser groups of the CM and the RM portfolios.
+The long (short) basket of the CMR portfolio outperforms (underperforms) the corresponding basket of the benchmark portfolio.
+Strong trend-following anomaly can also be found in winner and loser groups of the CM portfolio and the RM portfolio.
 The same pattern is observed in the cases of the other recovery-related ranking portfolios.
-For example, the R and the CR criteria also provide meaningful momentum at the ranking group levels.
+For example, the R criterion and the CR criterion also provide meaningful momentum at the ranking group levels.